 $(25,000/50,000) x 100% = 50%

-REITs and Mortgage Investment Corporations are required by law to pay out 90% or more of their profits which is then taxed in the hands of shareholders, so their DPR is generally high.
+REITs and Mortgage Investment Corporations are required by law to pay out 90% or more of their profits which are then taxed in the hands of shareholders, so their DPR is generally high.

 5. Dividend Yield